tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 let tuple = Tuple { 0: 42, 1: 7 };
 ```

 You can treat tuple structs like named field structs for the purpose of initialization, so you don't need to handle them differently.
-I wish this feature were available in more areas of the language.
+I wish this feature were available in more areas.

 ### Crate setup